ebuchberger/Estimating-Power-for-SEM/README.md

 *WARNING:*
 The script includes all simulations described in the manuscript.
 However, rerunning all simulations takes multiple hours to run.
-You may start from intermediate results, that is without actually fitting the SEMs, to simply reproduce the findings and plots from this paper.
+You may start from intermediate results without actually fitting the SEMs, to reproduce the findings and plots from this paper.
-If you really want to rerun the full simulation see [Replication].
+If you want to rerun the entire simulation, see [Replication].

 ### In the cloud

 You may [fork](https://github.com/ebuchberger/Estimating-Power-for-SEM/fork) this repository and reproduce it on GitHub without downloading anything.
-First GitHub will build the required Docker container (first github action), than you can reproduce the manuscript (second github action).
+First, GitHub will build the required Docker container (first GitHub action), and then you can reproduce the manuscript (second GitHub action).

 ### Locally

-You must install all required pacakges.
+You must install all required packages.
 For an overview of the packages we used, see the [`Dockerfile`](https://github.com/ebuchberger/Estimating-Power-for-SEM/blob/main/.repro/Dockerfile_packages) or the [detailed package versions](https://ebuchberger.github.io/Estimating-Power-for-SEM/packages).

 ```